petreyus/CRMmodel/README.md

 	database : 'nodelogin'`.

 DB2: Interactive (CRU*D*):
-  All same but with this change-->:
+  All same, but with this change->:
    `database : 'customers'`.